uwnrg/minotaur-cpp/README.md

 sudo apt install qtmultimedia5-dev libqt5multimedia5-plugins libqt5serialport5-dev
 ```

+If some packages cannot be found, you may need to run `sudo add-apt-repository universe && sudo apt update`.

 You will need to build OpenCV 3 from source.
 Download the OpenCV 3 source
 and build.
 It is recommended to build with `USE_QT=ON` instead of GTK.
 Additional instructions found [here](https://github.com/BVLC/caffe/wiki/OpenCV-3.3-Installation-Guide-on-Ubuntu-16.04).